Rawalpindi conspiracy

-The Rawalpindi conspiracy was an attempted coup to overthrow Liaquat Ali Khan, the first prime minister of Pakistan, in March 1951.
+The Rawalpindi conspiracy was an planned coup to overthrow the government of Liaquat Ali Khan, the first Prime Minister of Pakistan, in March 1951.
 It was the first of many subsequent coup attempts against governments in the history of Pakistan.
-The coup was notably planned by military general Akbar Khan, poet Faiz Ahmad Faiz and writer Sajjad Zaheer along with 12 others.
+The coup was notably planned by military general Akbar Khan, poet Faiz Ahmad Faiz, and writer Sajjad Zaheer, along with 12 others.

 Causes

 According to writer Hasan Zaheer, there were three main causes of the Rawalpindi conspiracy.
 First, general discontent of Pakistani army officers with the performance of the Liaquat Ali Khan government, which they thought of as corrupt and incompetent.
 Second, the view of many Pakistani officers that the continuing presence of British officers in the Pakistan army was a security threat.
 Third, and most immediately, discontent with the government's handling of the Kashmir war with India (1947–1948).
 Army officers thought the government's acceptance of UN mediation and ceasefire was weak and squandered an opportunity to capture the whole of Kashmir.